 Yes.
 We only accept documents in English, unless a translation is provided.

 The entire Grantmaking process takes roughly twelve (12) months.
-The Board of Directors, which makes the final funding decisions, only meets once a year therefore we only fund once a year.
+The Board of Directors, which makes the final funding decisions, only meets once a year therefore we will only fund once a year.
+Grant award notifications are mailed in March annually.
+Due to the high volume to notifications, staff is unable to respond to phone calls regarding grant notification.

 A fiscal agent is the representative of a Catholic organization located in the United States and listed in the US Official Catholic Directory that has agreed to disburse Koch Foundation grant funds to an overseas recipient.
 Since the Koch Foundation does not transfer money directly overseas, all applicants located outside the United States must have a fiscal agent.
 We will not identify or assign a fiscal agent to you.
-Prior to submitting a request, we suggest you identify a afiscal agent.
+Prior to submitting a request, we suggest you identify a fiscal agent.
 We will not contact your fiscal agent for you.
-It is up to the applicant to from the fiscal agent a letter of support confirming that he/she is familiar with the applying organization and accepts responsibility for transferring funds overseas.
-Since 9/11 and the implementation of the Patriot Act, the Foundation must ensure only genuine Catholic organizations receive funding.
+It is up to the applicant to secure a Signed Fiscal Agent Agreement Form from the fiscal agent confirming that he/she personally knows the applicant and accepts responsibility for transferring funds overseas.
+Since 9/11 and the implementation of the Patriot Act, the Koch Foundation must ensure only genuine Catholic organizations receive funding.

-The Foundation typically provides between $8-10 million in grants to Catholic non–profit organizations worldwide.
+The Koch Foundation typically provides between $5-8 million in grants to Catholic non–profit organizations worldwide.